Vikings' stars saddle Giants QB Jones with first loss

 The Vikings outgained the Giants, 490-211.
 The Vikings took an 18-7 lead into halftime, a margin that did not reflect their domination of the first 30 minutes.

 Cousins finished the first half 19 of 23 for 278 yards, with Thielen and Cook the prime beneficiaries.
 Thielen hauled in six catches for 121 yards and the score while Cook finished with 133 yards from scrimmage, 86 of those through the air.
 A key sequence came with 2:22 left in the half.
-Cook scampered for 19 yards to the New York 5-yard line but had the ball stripped by Jabrill Peppers.
+Cook scampered for 19 yards to the New York 5-yard line but had the ball stripped by Jabrill Peppers and the Giants recovered on their own 1.

-On the Giants' first play from their own 1, a host of Vikings, led by Anthony Barr, swarmed running back Jonathan Hilliman in the end zone for a safety and a 15-7 lead.
+On the Giants' ensuing offensive play, a host of Vikings, led by Anthony Barr, swarmed running back Jonathan Hilliman in the end zone for a safety and a 15-7 lead.
 Hilliman was in for Wayne Gallman, who left the game with a concussion.
 The Giants mustered just 92 yards of total offense in the half.
 But New York countered the Vikings' touchdown when Jones found Darius Slayton for a 35-yard strike with 12:08 left in the second to cut the lead to 10-7.

 It would prove to be the Giants' only touchdown of the game.